-We ask that our trainees have achieved a 2:1 or above in their chosen degree subjects.
+A 2:1 or above in your chosen degree subjects.

 Can I apply if I haven’t studied law?

-To help our clients meet their most important challenges we strive to build the very best legal and support teams, comprising people from a range of backgrounds, who are nurtured and developed in an inclusive environment that allows them to express who they are.
+We strive to build the very best legal and support teams, made up of people from a range of backgrounds, who are nurtured and developed in an inclusive environment that allows them to express who they are.

 We aren’t expecting our trainees to arrive as fully-formed lawyers.
-We are looking for people who are open, keen to learn, driven and have a passion for the subject matter of our clients’ businesses.
+We’re looking for people who are open, keen to learn, driven and have a passion for the sectors we work in.

 Salary / benefits